The FBI said on Monday that it was investigating the nature and scope of a cyberintrusion at the Democratic National Committee disclosed last month.

 The FBI having any reach for prosecution in Russia is nil.
 Furthermore, the damage to America and American politics has already been done.

-This site published an item as a disabled dating sites for free.
+This site published an item as a primer of Russian aggression.
 Will the Obama administration address this condition with Russia?
 No, all deference has been given to both NATO with which to deal and further the deadly conflicts in Syria and Iraq have come under the management of Iran and Russia as decided by John Kerry and the White House National Security Council.
 How serious is this?
 Read on…

 The above document describes the blurred lines between peace and war.
 This is an important condition and must be learned given the cyber hacks by Russia against the United States and most recently, the emails of the DNC.
 Russia has forged their way into American politics by which during the presidential election cycle, both nominees are ill prepared to address immediately.